-- 1. A minimum of a Masters degree in counseling or a related profession with equivalent qualifications, including current license in the state of Ohio as a Supervising Professional Clinical Counselor (PCC-S), - 2.
+- 1. A minimum of a Masters degree in counseling or a related profession with equivalent qualifications, including current license in the state of Ohio as a Licensed Professional Clinical Counselor with Supervision Endorsement (LPCC-S), - 2.
 A minimum of two years of clinical counseling experience, and - 3.
 Knowledge of the Program's expectations, requirements, and evaluation procedures.